 The highest waterfall in the area, the gill falls a spectacular 50ft into a pool in the wooded valley below.

-From the leaf-shaped door handles to the carved wooden paneling, Blackwell is an important icon of Arts and Crafts architecture.
+From the leaf-shaped door handles to the carved wooden panelling, Blackwell is an important icon of Arts and Crafts architecture.
 Visit the website

 Cruise the lake stopping at the lakeshore jetties where you can change boats, or enjoy the 50 minute trip around Derwentwater.